 Graph modification problems are well studied computational problems.
 In 1979, Garey and Johnson [28] mentioned 18 types of vertex and edge modification problems.
 Graph modification problems were extensively studied as these problems have applications in several fields, including Molecular Biology and Numerical Algebra.
 In these applications a graph is used to model experimental data, where edge modifications correspond to correcting errors in the data: Adding an edge means correcting a false negative, while deleting an edge means correcting a false positive.
 Computing $E{\mathcal{P}}(G)$ for appropriately defined properties $\mathcal{P}$ have important applications in physical mapping of DNA (see [17], [29] and [31]).
 Computing $E{\mathcal{P}}(G)$ for other properties arises when optimizing the running time of performing Gaussian elimination on a sparse symmetric positive-definite matrix (see [42]).
 Other modification problems arise as subroutines for heuristic algorithms for computing the largest clique in a graph (see [48]).
 Some edge modification problems also arise naturally in optimization of circuit design [18].
-We briefly mention that there are also many results about vertex modification problems, notably that of Lewis and Yannakakis [38], who proved that for any nontrivial hereditary property $\mathcal{P}$ , it is NP-hard to compute the smallest number of vertex deletions that turn a graph into one satisfying $\mathcal{P}$ .
-(A graph property is hereditary if it is closed under removal of vertices.)
+We briefly mention that there are also many results about vertex modification problems, notably that of Lewis and Yannakakis [38], who proved that for any nontrivial hereditary property $\mathcal{P}$ , it is NP-hard to compute the smallest number of vertex deletions, which turn a graph into one satisfying $\mathcal{P}$ .

 A graph property is said to be monotone if it is closed under removal of both vertices and edges.
-Examples of well studied monotone properties are k-colorability, and the property of being H-free for some fixed graph H. (A graph is H-free if it contains no copy of H as a not necessarily induced subgraph.)
-Note, that when trying to turn a graph into one satisfying a monotone property we will only use edge deletions.
+Examples of well studied monotone properties are k-colorability, and the property of being H-free for some fixed graph H. Note, that when trying to turn a graph into one satisfying a monotone property we will only use edge deletions.
 Therefore, in these cases the problem is sometimes called edge-deletion problem.
 Our main results, presented in the following subsections, give a nearly complete answer to the hardness of additive approximations of the edge-deletion problem for monotone properties.